j1rd2/Reto-ML/README.md

 This repository contains the complete implementation, training pipeline, and report for a multi-label image classification model that predicts **Pokémon elemental types** using deep learning.
 The project explores **custom CNNs** and **transfer learning** approaches (EfficientNetB0) with **fine-tuning** and **K-Fold validation**.

+## Report

+The full academic report (in LaTeX + PDF) is located in the `root`.
+It includes:
+- Dataset description and class distribution.
+- Model architectures and training strategies.
+- Fine-tuning phases and results.
+- Qualitative prediction analysis.
+- General conclusions and future work.

 ---

 ## 📁 Repository Structure